airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 Please read this [docs](https://developer.surveymonkey.com/api/v3/#getting-started).
-Register your application [here](https://developer.surveymonkey.com/apps/) Then go to Setting and copy your access token
+Register your application [here](https://developer.surveymonkey.com/apps/) Then go to Settings and copy your access token

 ## Changelog